Missing Texas man was eaten by his own 'aggressive' dogs, police say

 SOUTH CAROLINA WOMAN THREW SNAKE, CARJACKED VICTIM BEFORE CRASHING INTO BARRIERS, ANOTHER VEHICLE, POLICE SAY

 "During the course of our investigation, it was found that Freddie suffered from serious medical conditions.
-So we will never know if the dogs killed Mr. Mack or consumed him after he died from a medical condition," Sheriff Adam King said in a statement to FOX4.
+So we will never know if the dogs killed Mr. Mack or consumed him after he died from a medical condition," Sheriff Adam King said in a statement to Fox 4.

 When officials cleared high brush on the property, they discovered dog feces that contained additional bones and clothing fragments.
 Those fragments were sent in for forensic testing and identified as Mack's remains.